falconhoof/Game-Jam-2012-Client/README.md

 ![Past Life](http://i.imgur.com/c5c2X.png)

 The title of the game "Past-Life" captures both the mechanics of the game, and how we met the theme.
 In the game you control a character who must reach a flag at the end of each level.
 You can kill yourself in order to unleash a power.
 Each power changes the level in some way.
 When you are re-born, you can take advantage of the change that your past life made.
 Use the arrow keys to move, tab to cycle through your powers, and space to use a power.

-An entry for the 2012 [Global Game Jam](http://globalgamejam.org/).

 # Prerequisites